Owoscaw/Notes-for-school/Mathematics/Further/Decision/Critical Path Analysis/Modelling a project.md

 Dummy activities are sometimes needed to preserve the logic from a precendence table in an activity network.
 These activities have no time or cost, and are only used to show dependence between activities.

-Every activity must be uniquely represented in terms of events (nodes).
-This means that no more than one activity can connect two events.
-See [[Early and late event times]] for more infromation on activity networks.
+Every activity is represented by an arc between nodes in an activity network.
+Each node has an associated [[Early and late event times|early and late]] event time.
+This is an example of a practical use for [[Graph theory|graphs]].